Eucalyptus Mat Leasing Calculator

 ➕ Additional profit from spare mats —

-Show Full ROW Lump Sum P&L — Revenue, Costs, Net Profit Bid mechanics · where Euc's advantage comes from · cost breakdown
+Full ROW lump-sum P&L — Revenue, Costs, Net Profit Job sequence · where Euc's advantage comes from · cost breakdown

 Lump Sum P&L — 1 mile ROW Mixed Hardwood Eucalyptus Euc Advantage

-Revenue — Lump Sum Bid (based on MH mat count · same price for both products — contractor delivers X miles of ROW coverage)
+Revenue — billed to contractor at MH mat count (same for both products — contractor pays for X miles of ROW coverage)

 Inbound freight billed